rmonier/ocamlFF/README.md

 4) Install dependencies in the project root with the command : `esy`.

 Execute with `esy x ftest.exe`.
-You can also use the demo script which uses default parameters with `esy fordfulk` and produce its SVG with `esy produce-svg-path`.
+You can also use the demo script which uses default parameters with `esy fordfulk` and produce its SVG with `esy produce-svg`.

-You can test all the basics functions by executing `esy test-basics`.

-You can test the SVG producer after the execution of the basics by executing `esy produce-svg`.

 ## Executable

-You can find the location of the binary file compiled for your OS by typing `esy echo '#{self.install}'`.
+You can find the binary file compiled for your OS in `_build/default`.
 You can then copy it wherever you want and use it independently.

 You can then generate your own graphs using this website : https://algorithms.discrete.ma.tum.de/graph-algorithms/flow-ford-fulkerson/index_en.html